‘A day away from Chartwell is a day wasted’

 Chartwell National Trust was the much-loved Churchill family home and the place from which Sir Winston drew inspiration from 1924 until the end of his life.
 He brought it on 15 September 1922 for £5,000 on the same day his daughter Mary was born.
-Unfortunately, the house was closed to visitors during our time there, but we have had the pleasure of going inside previously – and were surprised to see the rooms remain much as they were when he lived here, with pictures, books and personal mementoes on display.
+Inside the house, the rooms are impressive and remain much as they were when Churchill lived here, with pictures, books and personal mementoes on display.

-Black swans at Chartwell
+For kids at Chartwell